 - High privacy concerns regarding face recognition, face recording, and data sharing.
 Especially when there is data about children involved.

-- Occlusions, light changes or daily in-store operations (electrical failures) infer very much and make further troublesome to use this data
+- Occlusions, light changes, or daily in-store operations (electrical failures) infer very much and make it further troublesome to use this data

 - Associates can be detected as visitors misleading the results

 - Full journeys might be captured in large open spaces (e.g., malls or casinos) but it becomes unfeasible in smaller areas with aisles such as supermarkets